 - completion of incompletes or other academic requirements that can be reasonably addressed during the leave of absence

 - successful completion of required courses at another institution

-- reflection paper or other evidence from the student of his or her preparedness for return to enrollment
+- reflection paper or other evidence from the student of their preparedness for return to enrollment

 Examples of inappropriate conditions for re-enrollment: